Auto racing: Drag racing

 When launching, a top fuel dragster will accelerate at 3.4 g (33 m/s2), and when braking parachutes are deployed the deceleration is 4 g (39 m/s2), more than the Space Shuttle experiences.
-A top fuel car can be heard over 8 mi away and can generate a reading from 1.5 to 3.9 on the Richter scale.
+A top fuel car can be heard over 8 mi away and can generate a reading equivalent to a magnitude 1.5 to 3.9 earthquake.

 Drag racing is two cars head-to-head, the winner proceeding to the next round.
 Professional classes are all first to the finish line wins.
 Sportsman racing is handicapped (slower car getting a head start) using an index (a lowest e.t. allowed), and cars running under (quicker than) their index "break out" and lose.
 The slowest cars, bracket racers, are also handicapped, but rather than an index, they use a dial-in.

 Off-road racing

 In off-road racing, various classes of specially modified vehicles, including cars, compete in races through off-road environments.
 In North America these races often take place in the desert, such as the famous Baja 1000.
 Another format for off-road racing happens on closed-course short course tracks such as Crandon International Off-Road Raceway.
 In the 1980s and 1990s, the short course was extended to racing inside stadiums in the Mickey Thompson Entertainment Group; this format was revived by Robby Gordon in 2013 with his Stadium Super Trucks series.

-In Europe, "offroad" refers to events such as autocross or rallycross, while desert races and rally-raids such as the Paris-Dakar, Master Rallye or European "bajas" are called "cross-country rallies."
+In Europe, "offroad" refers to events such as autocross or rallycross, while desert races and rally-raids such as the Paris-Dakar, Master Rallye or European "bajas" are called "cross-country rallies".